 In order to address their future sustainability, care systems – that are currently focused on improving the patient experience of care – need to also focus on the experience of their staff, improving the health of populations, and being good stewards of the per capita cost of care – this is the Quadruple Aim for Health and Care.
 The UK, with its publicly funded care systems, has a significant opportunity to lead the world in establishing place-based care – that is, partners collaborating together to improve the health and wellbeing of populations, rather than operating in silos.

-Population health management is about taking responsibility for managing the overall health and wellbeing of a defined population and being accountable for the health outcomes of that community.
+Population health management is about taking responsibility for the overall wellbeing of a defined population and being accountable for their health and care outcomes.
 The goal of population health services is to improve the quality of care and outcomes whilst managing costs for a defined group of people.
 Population health solutions should be viewed as part of a wider health and wellbeing strategy that includes wider determinants of health, such as housing, the environment, faith, fitness, education, and employment.

-Against the Five Year Forward View strategy, NHS England is encouraging the development of new care models and learning from others on the same journey, like the move to integrated care in the USA.
-Guided by sustainability and transformation partnerships, networks across the country are forming into sustainability and transformation partnerships (STPs) to establish new ways of working and take on new population health responsibilities.
-Compare this to today’s care models: they aren’t centred on the citizen, aren’t anticipatory or preventative, duplicate effort, hand-off patients between care settings in a way that causes them to falls between gaps, and cannot assure clinical standards across the system.
-The reasons to change are obvious.
+Against the NHS Long Term Plan, NHS England is encouraging the development of new care models and learning from others on the same journey, similar to the move to value-based care in the USA.
+Guided by systems, sustainability and transformation partnerships, across the country are forming into integrated care systems to establish new ways of working and take on new place-based population health management responsibilities with population sizes of one-to-two million citizens.
+Places are formed of multiple neighbourhoods, with primary care networks formed of 30,000 to 50,000 people.
+This compares to existing models that aren’t centred on the citizen, are reactionary, and allow patients to fall through gaps in care – the reasons for change are necessary and obvious to deliver proactive care.